Published on: 2 February 2014 | Last updated: 6 January 2020

 More about the Abbazia di San Galgano and the sword in the stone

 San Galgano came from Chiusdino.
-From a wealthy family he had lead a dissolute life , at the age of 32, after a dream in which he saw the Archangel Gabriel, the came to live as a hermit on the hill beside the abbey, plunging his sword into a stone to form a cross.
+From a wealthy family he had led a dissolute life, at the age of 32, after a dream in which he saw the Archangel Gabriel, the came to live as a hermit on the hill beside the abbey, plunging his sword into a stone, to form a cross.
 A series of miracles followed and he was made a saint soon after his death.

 The sword in the stone echoes the legends of King Arthur.
 There are a couple of other coincidences: the first book of stories about King Arthur date back to about the same period; and Galgano/Galvano is the Italian equivalent to Gawain - the name of one of the Knight’s of the Round Table.
 The similarities are intriguing, but really that’s as far as they go.

 The eremo hermitage of Montesiepi was built, with the stone and sword at its centre.
 While you can see pictures of the Abbazia on postcards throughout Toscana, the eremo is gorgeous: with a dome constructed using 24 concentric, alternated rows of white stone and bricks.
-There is also a series a frescoes by the Sienese painter Ambrogio Lorenzetti - sadly badly damaged over the years.
+There is also a series of frescos by the Sienese painter Ambrogio Lorenzetti - sadly badly damaged over the years.